twekberg/watching/README.md

 ./watch_part2.yml -i hosts --ask-become-pass -v --user tekberg

-The user is prompted for the UWNetIDs.
-You may want to copy the first one to the paste buffer.
+The user is prompted for the UWNetIDs in part1.
+It is stored in the file $HOME/watch_users.txt and read in part2.
+It only has to be entered in part1.

+Output is written to $HOME/watch_results.txt.